Rayleigh-Taylor Instability#

 Initial Conditions#

 In the initial conditions subsection, we need to define the interface between the heavy and light fluids.
 We define this interface by using a Function expression in the VOF subsection of the initial conditions.
-The interface between the two fluids is made smoother with the projection step parameter.
+The interface between the two fluids is made smoother with the geometric smoother by setting the parameter smoothing type to geometric.
+Essentially, the geometric smoother converts the initial function expression into a signed distance function using the geometric redistanciation algorithm.
+This defines a smooth initial condition that is coherent with the resdistanciation used within the simulation.

 subsection initial conditions